Home

 About this site

-Prior to that, I carried out my PhD at the Laboratory of Intelligent Systems of EPFL, where I graduated in 2005.
-During my PhD I developed bio-inspired electronic circuits with fault-tolerance, learning, and developmental capabilities that were applied to the control of autonomous mobile robots and to signal processing.
+I obtained a PhD from EPFL where where I graduated in 2005.
+During my PhD I developed bio-inspired electronic circuits with fault-tolerance, learning, and developmental capabilities that were applied to the control of autonomous mobile robots.
 This work was carried out in context of the EU FP5 FET project POEtic.